Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

-The contrast between methods is starker when it comes to the analysis given detections: this is because in the former, the performance of the detector acts as an equaliser between alternatives, but $A_{GD}$ teases out the capability of the identification system separately from the quality of the detector.
-Here the \gls{fpr} is lower, although from the point of view of detections, there are more of them that should be null (668 or 27\%).
-Note that the number of background \glspl{bb}, (impacting the \gls{fpr}) is higher.
+The contrast between methods is starker when it comes to the analysis given detections (the SiamMask cannot be compared because it does not utilise detections).
+This can be explained because in the former, the performance of the detector acts as an equaliser between alternatives, while $A_{GD}$ teases out the capability of the identification system from the quality of the detector.
+Here the \gls{fpr}$_{GD}$ is lower, although from the point of view of detections, there are more of them that should be null (1563 or 45\%), and hence, the ability of the identification system to reject spurious detections is illustrated.
+Note that the number of background \glspl{bb}, (impacting the \gls{fpr}$_{GD}$) is higher.
 We also investigated outlier models which were fit explicitly to the outliers in our data but validation-set evaluation yielded a drop in performance.